adbar/htmldate/docs/index.rst

 -  Handles batch processing of a list of URLs
 -  Switch between original and updated date

-The library currently focuses on texts in written English or German.
+The library currently focuses on texts written in English or German.

 Installation
 ------------

+The package is tested on Linux, macOS and Windows systems, it is compatible with Python 3.5 upwards.

 Install from package repository: ``pip install htmldate``

-For the latest version (check `build status <https://travis-ci.org/adbar/htmldate>`_): ``pip install git+https://github.com/adbar/htmldate.git``
+For the latest version (check build status above): ``pip install git+https://github.com/adbar/htmldate.git``

-Version ``0.5.5`` will be the last to support Python 3.4, later versions are 3.5+ compatible.

-For faster processing of downloads you might consider installing the ``cchardet``package as well (currently not working on some macOS versions).
+For faster processing of downloads you might consider installing the ``cchardet`` package as well (currently not working on some macOS versions).

 With Python